 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

-Making changes in your diet is one of the biggest ways you can create environmental impact.
-Here's the lowdown: 5 facts to think about this week, whether you're a full carnivore or a vegan.
-Click into each of the links to learn more.
+Making changes in your diet is one of the biggest ways you can create an environmental impact.
+Here are five facts to think about, whether you're a full carnivore or a vegan.
+Click on each of the links to learn more.

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.